 From big beast farm machinery and some of the largest cattle in the land to rare breeds and world class show-jumping, the Royal Norfolk Show’s farming, livestock and equine programme will be packed as ever.

-There are over 50 other Championship classes and over 40 Special classes run throughout the Equine sections.
-Enormously popular Horse of the Year Show (HOYS) qualifiers attract competitors from across the country and alongside qualifiers for the Royal International Horse Show (RIHS), place The Royal Norfolk show at the forefront of the showing calendar.
+There are 50 other Championship classes and almost 40 Special classes run throughout the Equine sections.
+Enormously popular Horse of the Year Show (HOYS) qualifiers attract competitors from across the country, alongside qualifiers for the Royal International Horse Show (RIHS), which place The Royal Norfolk show at the forefront of the showing calendar.

-A major highlight for the show this year is the hosting of the Dexter Cattle Society National Show.
+A major highlight for the show this year is the hosting of the British Simmental Breed Society National Show.

 Also on Thursday following hours of training, washing, grooming and getting to know their animals, the Young Handlers stock-handling skills are put to the test as they strive to become Champion Young Handler of their section.
 The beef young handlers classes, once again, are qualifiers for the Winter Stock Festival Young Stock Person of the Year.
 The calf classes will follow the young handlers, leading to the Championship Trophy sponsored by Chapelfield Veterinary Partnership.